-Section \ref{berkovich} contains various applications to classical Berkovich spaces.
+Chapter \ref{berkovich} contains various applications to classical Berkovich spaces.
 Let $V$ be a quasi-projective variety over a field $F$ endowed with a non-archimedean norm and let $V^{\textrm{an}}$ be the corresponding Berkovich space.
 We deduce from our main theorem several new results on the topology of $V^{\textrm{an}}$ which were not known previously in such a level of generality.
-In particular we show that $V^{\textrm{an}}$ admits a strong homotopy retraction to a subspace homeomorphic to a finite simplicial complex and that $V^{\textrm{an}}$ is locally contractible.
+In particular we show that $V^{\textrm{an}}$ admits a strong deformation retraction to a subspace homeomorphic to a finite simplicial complex and that $V^{\textrm{an}}$ is locally contractible.
 We prove a finiteness statement for the homotopy type of fibers in families.
-We also show that if $V$ is projective, $V^{\textrm{an}}$ is homeomorphic to a projective limit of finite dimensional simplicial complexes that are deformation retracts of $V^{\textrm{an}}$.
+We also show that if $V$ is projective, $V^{\textrm{an}}$ is homeomorphic to a projective limit of finite-dimensional simplicial complexes that are deformation retracts of $V^{\textrm{an}}$.